Composite ALPs in Composite Higgs Models: Motivating the Lagrangian

 admit the exact diagonal solution\footnote{Note that the first and second diagonal entries are the same, e.g. $c_{u_R}=c_{c_R}$, and we use the first flavor to label both.
 For $C_Q$, we use the $u$-type quark names, since we are using the chiral basis where $Y_u$ is diagonal.}

 with the conditions

 We have gone from an over-determined system (\ref{notquite}) to an under-determined one (\ref{underdet}).
 In fact, (\ref{underdet}) admits a two-dimensional space of solutions spanned by $c_{u_L}$ and $c_{t_L}$.
-In particular, there is one subspace where $c_{u_L}=c_{t_L}$, which corresponds to absence of FV at that scale, but this condition is not preserved by the RG.
+In particular, there is one subspace where $c_{u_L}=c_{t_L}$, which corresponds to absence of FV at that scale, but this condition is not preserved by the RG evolution, as we will discuss in Sec.~\ref{sec:running}.

 We thus make the crucial assumption that the couplings of the ALP to the quarks in CHM are characterized by (\ref{assumptions}).
 Working backwards from eq. (\ref{notquite}) this tells us what kind of terms $\Delta Y_u$ and $\Delta Y_d$ we are allowing in a general CHM.
 The parameterization (\ref{assumptions}) stand out as the minimal deformation of the flavor preserving case that is also closed under the RG evolution if one ignores the contributions of the Yukawas of the first two generations \cite{Bauer:2020jbp,Bauer:2021mvw}.